 That said, I must admit that I'm also less sanguine than I was a month ago about one particular factor in the inflation process-namely, labor compensation.
 This factor is a major component of business costs and can therefore affect the prices that firms charge for their products.
 A month ago it appeared that compensation was growing quite modestly.
 Moreover, for nonfarm businesses, markups of product prices over costs have been near historic highs, which means that businesses have had room to absorb higher costs rather than passing them on to their customers.
 These two developments together gave me considerable comfort in thinking about the inflation outlook.
 However, recently revised information on compensation per hour suggests that wages and benefits are growing rapidly.
 This blurs the picture considerably, since another measure, the Employment Cost Index, shows only moderate growth.
-Of course, we also look for information about labor markets from people around the District.
-Here in Idaho, our contacts tell us that they have noticed shortages of skilled workers, and they also are seeing increasing difficulties recruiting unskilled workers, all of which has put strong upward pressure on wages in the state.
-While reports like these do heighten my sense of concern, I still draw some comfort from the fact that markups remain very high.
-So, even with more cost pressures, firms would have the room to absorb the increases without fully passing them on into their prices if competitive conditions in product markets induced them to do so.
+Blurry though the picture may be, it remains true that markups are very high.
+So I do draw some comfort from that, because it means that, even with more wage and cost pressures, firms would have the room to absorb the increases without fully passing them on into their prices if competitive conditions in product markets induced them to do so.